AlexMercedCoder/GuideToBecomingACoder/readme.md

 ## Chrome

-You may be fond of other browsers but Chrome by far has the most robust tools to assist in web development and will be the primary browser we'll use through out the course.
-Learning the dev tools will help debugging and overcoming roadblocks in your code much easier.
+You may be fond of other browsers but Chrome by far has the most robust tools to assist in web development.
+Learning the Chrome dev tools will help debugging and overcoming roadblocks in your code much easier.

 **VIDEO: INTRO TO Chrome Dev Tools**

 [![Chrome Dev Tools](http://img.youtube.com/vi/Bx9bhPOxNZk/0.jpg)](http://www.youtube.com/watch?v=Bx9bhPOxNZk "Chrome Dev Tools")

-## More Topics
+# More Topics

-Here you'll find other resources for other topics you may come across during the cohort.
-These can be examined at whatever time you feel appropriate to do so just make sure you explore the above videos about the tooling you'll be using during the cohort to give yourself the best foot forward.
+Below you'll find guides for learning particular languages and topics, enjoy!

 - [HTML/CSS](/more/htmlcss.md)
 - [Javascript](/more/js.md)